 When it comes to betting on the Grand National, the timing is crucial.
 The markets are open for the whole year, which means you will have to find the best time to get the optimal value for the horse that you think will win.
 Most of the leading sportsbooks also offer Non-Runner, No Bet promotions.
 That means that if you bet on the ante-post market if your horse doesn’t start the race, then you will get your money back.

-There is good each-way value to be had in the Grand National, especially if you’re betting on an outsider.
-Most of the leading bookmakers will give punters up to six places, which means there is good insurance should it not come first.
-Each-way terms means that the bet is paid out at a 1/5 of the odds.
+There is good each-way or place value to be had in the Grand National, especially if you’re betting on an outsider.
+Meanwhile, most of the leading bookmakers will give bettors up to six places, which means there is good insurance should it not come first.
+Each-way terms mean that the bet is paid out at a 1/5 of the odds.

-If you are knowledgeable when it comes to betting on horse racing and have done your research, then this could be an incredibly lucrative betting option.
+If you are knowledgeable about betting on horse racing and have done your research, this could be an incredibly lucrative betting option.
 They are both very similar, except for the Forecast you will need to correctly predict the horses to come first and second, while the Tricast means that you need to pick first, second and third in their exact order.

 Another popular betting option for the Grand National is the ability to bet on just a horse to place.
 It doesn’t matter whether they are first, second or third, as long as they come in the places that are allowed by the sportsbook.
-If they finish in these places, then the punter will get the returns.
+If they finish in these places, then you’ll get the returns.